 The heroine of Helen Hoang’s popular romance is a math whiz with Asperger’s syndrome who hires an escort to get her up to speed in the love department.
 The two try to keep it transactional, but that soon proves impossible in this witty, breezy read that’s filled with sizzle and heart.

 Maybell indulges in lush, romantic daydreams, but only in her head.
 She hadn’t dreamed of this, though: inheriting her great-aunt’s sprawling Victorian-era estate.
-And she never would’ve imagined sharing the house with a co-inheritor, the grumpy groundskeeper, Wesley, who her aunt took a liking to in her final years.
-But what starts off as animosity beautifully blossoms into more.
-Don’t miss the best books by female authors that will absolutely inspire you.
+And she never would have imagined sharing the house with a co-inheritor, the grumpy groundskeeper, Wesley, who her aunt took a liking to in her final years.
+But what starts off as animosity beautifully blossoms into more in Sarah Hogle’s sophomore novel, Twice Shy.
+Check out more of the best books by female authors that will inspire you.

 Debbie Macomber’s novels focus on faith and happy endings.
-In this Christmas novel, which was adapted into a popular Hallmark movie, a widower needs help with his twin sons, especially since it’s the holidays.
+In Mrs. Miracle, a cozy Christmas novel that was adapted into a popular Hallmark movie, a widower needs help with his twin sons, especially since it’s the holidays.
 When a magical housekeeper shows up, the single dad gets the encouragement he needs to find love with a travel agent who’s also been hurt.

-Nobody at his new high school knows that Spencer is transgender, and no one will.
-That is, until playing on the school’s champion soccer team forces him to take a stand for who he is.
-This heartfelt, winning story is one of the best recent teen romance novels with a lead character that is LGBTQ+.
-It has a can’t-put-it-down love story between Spencer and his teammate Justice that fuels captivating social themes and complicated realism in this brilliant, funny debut.
+Nobody at his new high school knows that Spencer is transgender, and no one will because he’s passing just fine.
+That is, until playing on the champion soccer team forces him to take a stand for who he is.
+This heartfelt, winning story is one of the best recent teen romance novels with a lead character who is LGBTQ+.
+It features a can’t-put-it-down love story between Spencer and his teammate Justice that fuels captivating social themes and complicated realism in this brilliant, funny debut.

 This sensual, acclaimed erotic novel follows two music-hall performers, Nan and Kitty, in late-1800s England.
 Sarah Waters uses beautiful, evocative language and rich, historical detail to explore love and the lesbian experience in this must-read story.

-This is the first book in Sonali Dev’s acclaimed Bollywood series, and it offers a transcontinental romance filled with details about Indian culture.
+This is the first book in Sonali Dev’s acclaimed Bollywood series, and it offers a transcontinental romance caught between cultures.
 Mili’s arranged marriage, at age 4, needs to be annulled—she hasn’t even seen her husband for decades.
 She’s ended up in Michigan, but when her husband’s half-brother shows up to get her signature for a quick divorce, they find they are enraptured with each other.

 Kevin Kwan’s hit novel was adapted into a hit movie.
 It’s a modern-day retelling of the classic romance story between a regular girl and the prince who loves her.
 Rachel’s boyfriend, Nicholas, isn’t actual royalty; he just comes from one of the wealthiest families in Singapore—something that he neglected to mention.
 Rachel’s not a gold digger, but everyone else thinks she is.

-If you’re still in the mood for shades of 50 Shades of Grey, you’ll love Sylvia Day’s best-selling Crossfire series about a young grad, Eva, and a multi-gazillionaire named Gideon.
+If you’re still in the mood for shades of 50 Shades of Grey, you’ll love Sylvia Day’s bestselling Crossfire series, which starts with Bared to You.
+It’s about a young grad, Eva, and super-wealthy guy Gideon.
 Both are haunted by past trauma, but that doesn’t stop their attraction to kink and each other.

 Jennifer Weiner’s moving novel follows sisters Maggie and Rose.
-One’s a perfectionist, and the other is a mess.
+One is a perfectionist, and the other is a mess.
 The novel was adapted into a movie starring Toni Collette as Rose and Cameron Diaz as Maggie.
-In Her Shoes may seem like it’s all about finding the perfect husband, but it shows that you have to heal your own heart first and that healing starts with love for the women in your life—even if it’s messy.
+In Her Shoes may seem like it’s all about finding the perfect husband, but it shows that you have to heal your own heart first and that healing starts with love and friendship for the women in your life—even if it’s messy.

 Sophie Kinsella is known for her Shopaholic series and for writing funny, breezy novels that touch your heart and keep the pages turning.
 In this delightful quick read, Poppy loses her phone and also her engagement ring while planning her wedding.
 Witty, wonderful high jinks ensue.
 When you’re in the mood for wit, see if the funniest books of all time make you laugh.

-Pick up one of the best classic romance novels with Emily Brontë’s sweeping Gothic tale, which she published in 1847 under a pen name.
+Pick up one of the best classic books (that’s also one of the best romance novels) with Emily Brontë’s sweeping Gothic tale, which she published in 1847 under a pen name.
 It’s set on the windy, blustering moors near the estate where Catherine falls for Heathcliff, a stable hand of low birth.
 When Catherine chooses another man, Heathcliff’s ire erupts in angered, vengeful passion.

-The heroine in Maddie Dawson’s best-selling novel loses her marriage just two weeks in.
-Then she inherits her ex-great-aunt’s brownstone in Brooklyn.
+The heroine in Maddie Dawson’s bestselling novel loses her marriage just two weeks in.
+Then she inherits her ex’s great-aunt’s brownstone in Brooklyn.
 It’s the perfect place to start over.
 This novel shows how there’s always hope after a disaster and a new love (or two or three) right around the corner.